auvideus/docker-sandbox/README.md

     id_rsa.pub
 ```

+### Configuring Fish

+.fish configuration can be placed in the conf.d/ directory in this repo and they will be copied to the image.

 ### Configuring Git

 Make sure your email and user are set in the `.gitconfig` file on the host.
 Setting a Git proxy is optional and will be copied only if it is set on the host.